 Accounts receivables are often a business’ largest asset.
 If your customers are unable to pay what they owe, potential credit losses can present a substantial threat to your business.
 Trade credit insurance – also known as credit insurance or export credit insurance – is a form of insurance that transfers risk for businesses seeking to protect their accounts receivables against nonpayment.

-Trade credit insurance policies are created to suit your needs and offer a number of important benefits:
+Trade credit insurance policies are created to suit your needs and offer important benefits:

 Businesses with trade credit insurance can boost their sales by offering customers and prospects more favorable credit terms, while eliminating the need for costly letters of credit.